Take a moment to explore the benefits of Essential DPC, so you can decide whether or not we are the right choice for you.

 What if I need to see a specialist or go to the hospital?

 First, we use a wide variety of tools to help you with any diagnosis.
 As Family Medicine physicians, we are trained broadly to manage a multitude of diagnoses.
 The biggest tool that we have is time - time to read and understand your diagnosis and do our best work for you.
 We can take care of more than 80% of what you may need, and we deliver an excellent, hassle-free healthcare experience for you.
 In providing superb care with unprecedented access, we seek to prevent or reduce specialty referrals and hospitalizations.
 In instances requiring specialty services outside the scope of primary care, we can help you arrange direct care through local specialists or make referrals to utilize your insurance.
 This gives additional flexibility to meet your medical needs.
-We do encourage you to carry a lower-cost, high-deductible health insurance plan for these kinds of needs, as we are not considered a health insurance plan.
+We do encourage you to obtain and maintain insurance for these kinds of needs, as we are not considered a health insurance plan.